mjfernez/mjfernez/README.md

 My attention is easily captured, but I'm generally interested in security and system administration, music (video game music especially), electronics, data recovery/forensics, unix, freedom and free software.
 Python is my strongest language, but I've studied and used C and Java for toys and experiments.
-I'm in the beginning stages of learning x86 assembly, but I've really only re-written C programs.
+I'm in the beginning stages of learning x86 assembly, but I've really only re-written C programs at this point.
 Bash, Fish, and Vim are not languages, but I like those too.

 I was a math tutor for a short time and a recitation instructor for physics before that so I also do have some soft spots for a good whiteboard problem.
 I'd love to get into os dev or lower level stuff someday,